florture/dbd-man-statistic/README.md

-# Dead by Daylight Man Statistic
+# Dead by Daylight Man's Statistic
 Widget with statistic for OBS using firebase